Myzel394/easytables.nvim/README.md

 ## Limitations

-* This plugin currently does not work well with very bid tables
+* This plugin currently does not work well with big tables

 ## This project is stupid, the code is awful, go away